IgniteUI/indigo-design-docfx/en/quick-tips.md

 <div class="divider--half"></div>

 ### Well-crafted UI Kits for Figma
-Do you know that with Indigo.Design UI kit for Figma, everything you create uses a design system?
-All styling specs and themes match real Angular components.
-You get 400+ icons, special colors palettes, 17 customizable illustrations, etc. [Read more](./style/styling-overview.md)
+Did you know that with our Indigo.Design UI kits for Figma, everything you create is built on a design system?
+All styling specs and themes align with real Angular, React, Blazor, or Web Components UI controls.
+You also get access to 400+ icons, custom color palettes, 17 fully customizable illustrations, and more.
+[Read more](./style/styling-overview.md)

 <div class="divider--half"></div>
 <div class="divider--half"></div>